Keywords

 Observation on each control in the second MIC test showed similar results to the first.
 The positive control of 2% ketoconazole had a clear appearance, indicating that this compound had antifungal activity.
 The control medium had a clear appearance, showing an absence of fungal or microbial growth, whereas the growth control had a cloudy appearance, indicating that the fungus grew in this treatment.
 The negative control n-hexane also had a cloudy appearance, suggesting that this compound lacked antifungal activity against A. niger.

-MIC test on C. albicans
+MIC result on C. albicans

 Observation data revealed that none of the treatments produced perfectly transparent wells in C. albicans.
 In general, a higher concentration implies a clearer well, but at the highest value of 40%, fungal growth was still visible, warranting a re-test to determine perfectly transparent wells.
 The control treatment on C. albicans yielded similar result to the MIC test on A. niger.
 The second test was conducted with treatment concentrations of 35%, 40%, 45%, 50% and 55%.
 The results showed that a clear appearance began to develop at a concentration of 45%, whereas the treatment at 35% and 45% had a cloudy appearance, suggesting fungal growth.
 The difference in concentration appeared to have affected the presence of fungi, corroborating a previous study (Górski et al., 2021) that tested the antifungal activity of patchouli oil at a concentration of 12.5%, 25%, 50% and 100% against C. albicans.